AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 <a name="title_formatting"></a>
 ### Title

-You can easily manage tooltip title visual appearance using {api:anychart.core.ui.SeriesTooltip#title}title(){api} method.
+You can easily manage tooltip title visual appearance using {api:anychart.core.ui.Tooltip#title}title(){api} method.
 You can adjust font's visual settings along with the title's background appearance.

 ```
 var title = chart.tooltip().title();